ContextLab/pupil-memory-analysis/README.md

 # Analysis code: Familiarity alters pupil dilation response to new items

-This repository contains all code and data for the plots and analyses in our manuscript <i>Familiarity alters pupil dilation response to new items</i>, currently under review at eLife (https://elifesciences.org/).
+This repository contains all of the materials for creating the plots and analyses in our manuscript <i>Familiarity alters pupil dilation response to new items</i>, currently under review at eLife (https://elifesciences.org/).
 To replicate our analyses, follow instructions in `code/README.md`.

 <hr>